russhughes/st7789_mpy/README.md

 It supports 240x240, 135x240 and 240x320 displays.

-It is written in pure C. If you are using an ESP32 or pyboard1.1 you can use one of the provided firmware files, otherwise you will have to build the firmware from source.
-Only ESP8266, ESP32 and STM32 processors are supported for now.
+The driver is written in C. Firmware is provided for ESP32, ESP32 with SPIRAM, pyboard1.1, and Raspberry Pi Pico devices.

 ## Makefile building instructions for Pre MicroPython 1.14